Thomas Appell Bio

 Thomas Appell receiving his Bachelor of Science degree.
 Thomas Appell is a vocal coach in Orange County, CA at Appell Voice Studio.

-After high school I still performed with local musicians, singing and playing guitar while going to college at California State Polytechnich University, Pomona, CA where I graduated with a Bachelor of science degree and a minor in music.
+After high school I still performed with local musicians, singing and playing guitar while going to college at California State Polytechnich University, Pomona, CA where I graduated with a Bachelor of science degree in engineering and a minor in music.
 I played bass and acoustic guitar for a really good group called The Overtones at First Baptist Church, Pomona.
 Sold out Christmas shows with the Overtones drew audiences of around 10,000 people!

 At age 22 I formed a band called US101, named after the highway that goes up the California coast.
 We performed covers of popular surf music by groups like the Beach Boys.
 There were lots of vocals and I picked the members based on their ability to sing really good harmonies.
 I auditioned a 15 year old drummer named Tom Bass aka Tommy Lee (who later became the drummer for Motley Crue) and gave him the spot.
 Within a few months of Lee joining my band, US101 evolved into a popular local rock band playing covers and some really good originals.
 I played about a hundred gigs with Tommy Lee.